 About Snežnik Castle

 Snežnik Castle (Grad Snežnik) is from the 13th century and located south of Ljubljana, just about an hour and a half drive.
 It is often referred to as a fairy tale castle because it really does look like one.

 Snežnik Castle was purchased at an auction in 1853 for 800,000 florins by a German prince.
 One of his sons, Prince Jurji, inherited it in 1859 and began remodeling it and introducing animals to the nearby woods, had paths built, and hired experts to maintain the grounds.

 The estate was later divided between kingdoms after World War I. During WW2, a castle caretaker guarded the property against looters, and because of this, much of the inside is still intact.

-Before it was time for lunch we made our way to Lake Cerknica.
+During our continued search for food and adventure, we realized we were very close to Lake Cerknica (Cerkniško jezero).
 This is an intermittent lake, meaning it is not always visible.
 It depends on the season and the amount of rain received in the year.
+This is due to the karst landscape, similar to in Kras.
 When it is full, it is the largest lake in Slovenia.

 A fun fact is that there are fish in the lake.
 They appear and disappear with the water, hiding in the caverns below.